EkaanshArora/agora-virtualspace/README.md

 # Agora Virtual Space

-The Agora Virtual Space is a 2D virtual space where users can move around on screen and voice/video chat with other users in real-time.
+The Agora Virtual Space is a demo of a web app wher users can sign up to join a 2D virtual space.
+Users can create a space or join existing ones.
+While in the 2D space, users get assigned a character that they can move around on the screen.
+When in close proximity of others users in that space, they can share voice & video other users in real-time.

 > Here's a [live demo](https://agora-virtualspace.vercel.app/):